Yamato-Security/hayabusa/doc/RustPerformance-English.md

     }
 }
 ```
-The updated code is about 100 times faster.
+the updated code is about 100 times faster.

-### Effectiveness（Example From Our Pull Request）   <!-- omit in toc -->
+### Effectiveness（Real example from a Pull Request）   <!-- omit in toc -->
 In the following example, regular expression compilation is performed outside the loop and cached.
 - [cache regex for allowlist and regexes keyword. #174](https://github.com/Yamato-Security/hayabusa/pull/174)